Egor Pavlov: 2022: Twice banned for his nationality

 Hungry to make his debut at a World Short Course Swimming Championships at the 2022 World Short Course Championships, originally scheduled to be held in Kazan in his home country and later transplanted to the Melbourne Sports and Aquatic Centre in Australia, Pavlov had his home-country debut dreams squashed by FINA after they moved the event out Russia and then banned all Russians and Belarusians from their competitions at least from 21 April 2022 through 31 December 2022.
 Additionally, LEN opposed his presence at their competitions by banning him along with all other Russian and Belarusian competitors and officials starting 3 March 2022 and continuing indefinitely.
 While he and other Russians were allowed to compete at other competitions, not organized by LEN nor FINA, the times they achieved did not count for world records nor world rankings.

 Continuing on with competition nationally instead, Pavlov won the bronze medal in the short course 200 metre butterfly during the second swimming portion of the 2022 Russian Solidarity Games in November, a competition for multiple sports and including multiple countries, achieving his medal with a personal best time of 1:51.37.
 In the 100 metre butterfly, he placed seventh in the final, finishing 0.72 seconds behind gold medalist Andrey Minakov with a time of 50.64 seconds.

+2023

+On 5 April 2023, World Aquatics (formerly FINA), renewed its ban on Russians and Belarusians (from 2022) indefinitely.
+On 17 April, the second day of the 2023 Russian National Championships at the Palace of Water Sports in Kazan, Pavlov ranked fifth in the preliminaries of the 100 metre butterfly with a time of 52.64 seconds and qualified for the evening semifinals.
+He lowered his time to a 52.11 in the semifinals and qualified for the final ranking sixth.
+In the final of the 100 metre butterfly on the third evening, he placed sixth with a time of 51.92 seconds.
+Later in the session, he contributed a split time of 50.72 seconds for the second leg of the Penza Oblast region relay team in the 4×100 metre mixed freestyle relay event to a final time of 3:36.76 and fourth-place finish.
+On day four, he placed 43rd in the 50 metre butterfly preliminaries with his time of 24.90 seconds.
+The following morning, he swam a 58.20 in the preliminaries of the 100 metre freestyle, placing 143rd overall.
+Day six of six, he started with a first-rank time of 1:58.04 in the preliminaries of the 200 metre butterfly, qualifying for the evening final.
+He lowered his time to a new personal best time of 1:56.25 in the final and won the bronze medal, finishing 0.57 seconds behind gold medalist Alexander Kudashev.